Understanding solar warranties in Perth: product, performance, and workmanship

 - Year 1: ≥98% of rated output (covers initial slight degradation)

-- Years 2–25: ≥84.8% of rated output at year 25 (standard Tier 1 monocrystalline PERC warranty)
+- Years 2–25: ≥84.8% of rated output at year 25 (standard Tier-1 monocrystalline PERC warranty)

-This means a 400W panel warranted to 84.8% at year 25 must still produce at least 339.2W after 25 years.
+So a 400W panel warranted to 84.8% at year 25 must still produce at least 339.2W after 25 years.

 - An independently measured power output test (irradiance-corrected at STC conditions)